 Thus, the formula for the area of a trapezium is derived.

-Derivation of Area of Trapezium Formula Using a Triangle
+Area of Trapezium Derivation Using a Triangle

 We will derive the area of a trapezium formula by using a triangle here.
 Consider the above trapezium of bases a and b and height h.
 In order to derive the formula,